thunlp/KernelGAT/kgat/README.md

 ## Introduction
-* The fact verification contains three steps: Document Retrieval, Sentence Retrival and Fact Verification
+* The fact verification shared task contains three steps: Document Retrieval, Sentence Retrival and Fact Verification.
-* We come up a joint probability to aggregate evidence and do inference
+* We come up a joint probability to aggregate evidence and do inference over several pieces of evidence.
-* Kernel is used for Node and Edge attention
+* Kernel is used for Node and Edge attention for better inference.

 ## Train a new inference model
-* You should pre-train BERT model for bettewr performance
+* You should pre-train BERT model for bette performance.
-	* Go to the ``pretrain`` folder for more information
+	* Go to the ``pretrain`` folder for more information.
-* Train the retrieval model
+* Train the retrieval model.
-	* Run ``bash train.sh`` to train the KGAT model
+	* Run ``bash train.sh`` to train the KGAT model.

 ## Test model
-* Run ``bash test.sh`` to get the test set perfomance
+* Run ``bash test.sh`` to get the test set perfomance.
-* Go to the ``output`` folder to prepare your submission for leaderboard
+* Go to the ``output`` folder to prepare your submission for Codalab leaderboard.
-* Note that the ``predictions.jsonl`` file is the result we submit
+* Note that the ``predictions.jsonl`` file is the result we submit.

 ## Verification Perfomance

 We compare our model performance with GEAR and keep all same experiment setting.
 The same ESIM based sentence retrieval and BERT (Base) encoder.

-* Development set
+* Development set.

 | Model |  Label Accuracy | Fever Score |
 | --------  | -------- | -------- |